 Demo vs Real Mode

-Similar feel: Demos can illustrate a slot's volatility pattern (streakiness, feature frequency).
+Similar feel: Demos can illustrate a slot's volatility pattern, including streakiness and feature frequency.

 Not predictive: Demo outcomes are still random and can use different RTP configs - don't rely on demo streaks when betting real money.